Water-smart products for water-stressed living

 We’re investing in product innovation to cut water use, and we’re exploring options beyond our traditional business model to find new solutions for communities.
 One priority is to research, develop and launch water-smart products – that is, new products or formulations that work well with less water such as easy-rinse laundry products.
 We call these water-smart products.

 Our biggest water use - over 99% of our water footprint - occurs when consumers use our products.
-So we’re concentrating on product categories which require most water to use including laundry, household cleaning, skin cleansing, oral and hair care.
+So we’re concentrating on product divisions which require most water to use including laundry, household cleaning, skin cleansing, oral and hair care.
 Water-smart products are particularly suited to the needs of people living in water-stressed areas but can also help encourage a wider shift to more sustainable consumption of water.
 They will help our business become more resilient to the impacts of climate change.

 However, water-efficient products on their own aren’t enough when many communities still lack access to a clean, reliable local water supply.
 That’s why we’re also investing in new projects and business models that can increase access to water, including the creation of community hygiene and water centres.